eslint-kit/eslint-config-kit/README.md

 Differences with `react` config:

-- Disallow using the array indexes for `key` prop.
+- Disallow to use the array indexes for `key` prop.
 - Disallow to use arrow functions in jsx, except for DOM components like `button`.
 - Disallow to use props spreading (`{...props}`) in jsx, except for DOM components like `button`.

+Installation:

 1. Install `react` config dependencies.